 (10) Schedule 1 to these rules deals with default conditions on accreditations.

 (11) Schedule 2 to these rules sets out detailed steps for privacy safeguard 12 (subsection 56EO(1) of the Act and rule 7.11 of these rules).
-These steps are also relevant to persons who hold CDR data (service data) receive CDR data under a CDR outsourcing arrangement, and are an element of the ongoing obligations of persons accredited at the “unrestricted” level (see paragraph 5.12(1)(a)).
+These steps are also relevant to persons who hold CDR data (service data) receive CDR data under a CDR outsourcing arrangement, and are an element of the ongoing obligations of accredited persons (see paragraph 5.12(1)(a)).

 (12) Schedule 3 to these rules contains details that are relevant to the banking sector.
 Schedule 3: